-Mr Arnold Ward, the National Council of Women of Australia and the Health Department of Western Australia expressed concerns about the effect of Bt toxin on humans.
+Mr Arnold Ward, the NCWA and the Western Australia Department of Health expressed concerns about the effect of Bt toxin on humans.
 The Australian GeneEthics Network stated that the Bt insecticidal proteins have no history of safe use in the animal and human food supplies and that their long-term impacts are unknown.
-The New Zealand Ministry of Health (NZMH) noted the epidemiological evidence regarding the safety of Bt proteins used as the active ingredient of insecticidal sprays, but considered that ANZFA's assessment should address the biochemistry of the Bt protein, and why it is unlikely to cause any harmful effects when consumed by humans.
+The New Zealand Ministry of Health (NZMoH) noted the epidemiological evidence regarding the safety of Bt proteins used as the active ingredient of insecticidal sprays, but considered that ANZFA's assessment should address the biochemistry of the Bt protein, and why it is unlikely to cause any harmful effects when consumed by humans.

-The toxicity and allergenicity of the Bt toxin have been reviewed in the draft safety assessment report (Attachment 2).
+The toxicity and allergenicity of the Bt toxin have been reviewed in the safety assessment report (Attachment 2).
 Bt toxins have a long history of safe use as insecticidal sprays applied directly to crops for over 30 years with no reports of human, or mammalian, toxicity or allergenicity.